Email Marketing & Email Marketing AutomationMarketing Tools

 • Google Postmaster Tools – Google offers its Postmaster Tools to senders allowing you to track data on your high volume sending into Gmail.
 They provide information including IP reputation, domain reputation, Gmail delivery errors, and more.

-• Microsoft SNDS – Similar to Google’s Postmaster Tools, Microsoft offers a service called Smart Network Data Services (SDNS).
-Among the data provided by SNDS is insight into data points like your sending IP’s reputation, how many Microsoft spam traps you are delivering to, and your spam complaint rate.
+• Microsoft SNDS – Similar to Google’s Postmaster Tools, Microsoft offers a Smart Network Data Services (SDNS) service.
+Among the data provided by SNDS is the insight into data points like your sending IP’s reputation, how many Microsoft spam traps you deliver to, and your spam complaint rate.

-If you need more help with your organisation’s IP reputation or email deliverability, contact us for further details.
+If you need more help with your organization’s IP reputation or email deliverability, contact us for further details.

 Bob Croft